WISDEM/WOMBAT/README.md

 framework.

 WOMBAT is written around the [`SimPy`](https://gitlab.com/team-simpy/simpy) discrete event simulation framework.
-Additionally, this is supported using a flexible and modular object-oriented code base, which enables the modeling of arbitrarily large (or small) windfarms with as many or as few failure and maintenance tasks that can be encoded.
+Additionally, this is supported using a flexible object-oriented code base, which enables the modeling of arbitrarily large (or small) windfarms with as many or as few failure and maintenance tasks that can be encoded.

-Please note that this is still heavily under development, so you may find some functionality to be incomplete at the current moment, but rest assured the functionality is expanding.
+Please note that this is still under development, so you may find some functionality to be incomplete at the current moment, but rest assured the functionality is expanding.
 With that said, it would be greatly appreciated for issues or PRs to be submitted for any improvements at all, from fixing typos (guaranteed to be a few) to features to